-Coauthors of bills and resolutions added after introduction shall be indicated on a separate page to be attached to the bill or resolution.
+Coauthors of bills and resolutions added after introduction shall be indicated on the front page of a bill or resolution.

 6.6 - Principal Senate Author of a House Bill or Resolution

 While a House bill, joint resolution or concurrent resolution is within the physical control of the House, the principal author of the bill or resolution shall have full and complete discretion in determining who the principal Senate author of the bill or resolution shall be.
 No bill or resolution lacking a principal Senate author shall be scheduled for floor consideration, except that the withdrawal of the principal Senate author, after the bill or resolution is scheduled for floor consideration, shall not preclude the House from considering the bill or resolution.